GuilloteauQ/Luky/README.md

 ## Limits

-Works only in Python3 and on Linux/MacOS.
+Works only in Python3 and on Linux (maybe MacOS).

-Should work in most of the terminals (because of the colors)